bovle/poker_dev_env/README.md

   - River (betting round 3)
     - 1 board cards is delt to a total of 5
     - play continues as described in the flop section
-    - if 2 or more players have not folded, all players reveal their hands and the best hand wins the pot
+    - if 2 or more players have not folded, all players reveal their hands, and the best hand wins the pot

 ### Tournament setup
 The bots will play poker in a tournament format, winner takes all.

 The tournament will play up to 10 bots against each other until only one of them has any money left.

-During the Tournament the blinds will increase between games at specific intervals to make sure the tournament ends and discurage passive plays
+During the Tournament the blinds will increase between games at specific intervals to make sure the tournament ends and discourage passive plays

 ### Special rules for this tournament
 If a bot has less than 1 big blind at the end of a hand they are taking out of the tournament as if they had no money left.